nikitavoloboev/data/docs/travel/finding-home.md

 I use [FB groups](https://www.facebook.com/groups/) / [Marketplace](https://www.facebook.com/marketplace) for finding/selling places to stay in.

 One day it would be nice to own a house with a lot of windows for light like [this one](https://twitter.com/nikstep/status/1443874686333603863).
+With my own [pond](https://www.youtube.com/watch?v=4LvaX748pVI) and [garden](../other/gardening.md).
+Something similar in style and vibe to [Simon Sarris](https://simonsarris.medium.com/designing-a-new-old-home-part-1-cf298b58ed41).

 ### UK